Dealermade/postgresql-async/postgresql-async/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# postgresql-async - an async Netty based PostgreSQL driver written in Scala 2.10 and 2.11
+# postgresql-async - an async Netty based PostgreSQL driver written in Scala 2.12

 The main goal of this project is to implement a performant and fully functional async PostgreSQL driver.
 This project has no interest in JDBC, it's supposed to be a clean room implementation for people interested in talking directly